Izaac-G/terraform-for-proxmox/2-creating-vm-templates.md

 9) Configure the template VM to use the newly created disk on the GUI
 VM -> Hardware -> Click that newly created disk -> Edit
-- If you are using an SSD
+- If you are using an SSD:
     - Turn on the [Discard](https://www.oreilly.com/library/view/mastering-proxmox/9781788397605/03431488-8696-41e3-92e2-a60482b6e4e9.xhtml) option.
     - Also turn on the SSD emulation (what were you planning to emulate with this?
 A hard drive?
 A floppy?
 Get with the times.)
     Select Advanced -> SSD Emulation